TrueWinter/MineBroadcast-Old/README.md

 A fork of [OreBroadcast](https://github.com/bendem/OreBroadcast).

+**This repository is no longer being updated.
+All work is now done on the new repository at [https://github.com/TrueWinter/MineBroadcast](https://github.com/TrueWinter/MineBroadcast).**

 ## Description

 Allows server staff to receive messages when certain blocks are broken.
 These messages are also logged to console.